bruno-ponne/coding-the-past/_posts/2023-01-10-Where-to-find-and-how-to-load-historical-data.md

 <br>

-# Coding the past: importing a *csv*  file into Python
+# Coding the past: how to load data in Python

 ## 1. Pandas *read_csv()*
 In this section, you will learn to load data into Python.
 You will be using [data](https://www.slavevoyages.org/voyage/downloads#the-trans-atlantic-slave-trade-database/1/en/){:target="_blank"} provided by the [Slave Voyages](https://www.slavevoyages.org/){:target="_blank"} website.
 The dataset contains data regarding 36,108 transatlantic slave trade voyages.
 [Learn more about the variables here](https://www.slavevoyages.org/voyage/about#variable-list/2/en/){:target="_blank"}.